ecsyjs/ecsy/site/docs/manual/Architecture.md

 - `Types.Number`: Defaults to `0`.
 - `Types.Boolean`: Defaults to `false`.
 - `Types.String`: Defaults to `""`.
-- `Types.Object`: Defaults to `undefined`.
-Copies by value, not a deep clone.
+- `Types.Ref`: Defaults to `undefined`.
+Copies by reference, not a deep clone.
 - `Types.JSON`: Defaults to `null`.
 Copies/clones via `JSON.parse(JSON.stringify(src))`, this is somewhat expensive but sometimes useful.
 - `Types.Array`: Defaults to `[]`.
 Copies/clones each item by value.